Democratic Rep. Al Green introduces articles of impeachment against Trump--again

 Rep. Al Green presented articles of impeachment on the House floor - yet again - Friday morning calling President Trump “unfit” for office, just one month after the House overwhelmingly rejected his last proposal, and just one day before Trump’s one year anniversary as commander-in-chief.

 Green, D-Texas, has repeatedly called for the president’s removal from office.
+Friday's articles were introduced due to his "sh--hole" comment regarding Latin American and some African countries, according to Green.

 “[The president] is unfit to defend the ideals that made America great, unfit to defend liberty and justice for all, unfit to defend the American ideals of all people created equal,” Green said on the House floor Friday morning.
 “Donald J. Trump is unfit to represent American values of decency and morality.”